ayucd/llm-on-sql/README.md

 ## About the Author

 This search engine was built by me, [Ayushi Chaudhary](https://github.com/ayucd).
-Feel free to reach out to me at ayucha.ap@gmail.com for any queries on the project.
+Feel free to reach out to me at ayucha.ap@gmail.com for any queries on the project!